Skip to content

 Sixers president Daryl Morey signed Paul George, the best player available in 2024 NBA free agency.Read moreSteve Madden

-A thunderstorm had grounded the 76ers’ private plane attempting a June 30 cross-country trip to Southern California.
+A thunderstorm had grounded the 76ers’ private plane, scuttling a cross-country trip to Southern California on June 30.
 So Julius Erving and Josh Harris hopped on FaceTime with Paul George’s agent, Aaron Mintz, to provide weather updates.
 Dr. J may have cracked open a bottle of vodka.

-“When you’re seeking Paul George … you show up when you’re told,” Harris, the Sixers’ owner, recalled a couple weeks later.
+“When you’re seeking Paul George … you show up when you’re told,” Harris, the Sixers’ managing partner, recalled a couple weeks later.
 “We were supposed to show up at 8.
 It was 11.”

 The delayed flight was more than worth it for all sides.
-News popped at 3:30 a.m.
-ET that George had committed to sign a four-year, $212 max contract with the Sixers.
-It gave the team a perennial All-Star wing and the NBA’s flashiest free agent available, before adding a slew of proven complementary players to surround a new Big 3 of George, Joel Embiid, and Tyrese Maxey.
+News broke at 3:30 a.m.
+Philadelphia time that George had committed to sign a four-year, $212 million max contract with the Sixers.
+It gave the team a perennial All-Star wing and the NBA’s flashiest free agent available.
+The Sixers then added a slew of proven complementary players to surround the new Big Three of George, Joel Embiid, and Tyrese Maxey.

 » READ MORE: All-Star Tyrese Maxey says he’s been ‘blessed.’
 The Sixers could say the same thing.

-It was a masterful swerve out of the James Harden conundrum, whom, the previous summer, had called Sixers president of basketball operations Daryl Morey a liar and demanded a trade.
-It was the payoff from a year of maintaining financial flexibility to make such a swift pivot, including acquiring a bevy of expiring contracts and using a salary-cap quirk to their advantage.
-And it had players watching in awe as Morey, a dedicated chess player, executed move after move, landing starting-caliber center Andre Drummond, and high-energy forward Caleb Martin, and outside shooters Eric Gordon and Jared McCain, and returners Kelly Oubre Jr., Kyle Lowry, and KJ Martin, and late signees Reggie Jackson and Guerschon Yabusele.
+It was a masterful swerve out of the James Harden conundrum.
+The previous summer, Harden had called Sixers president of basketball operations Daryl Morey “a liar” and demanded a trade.
+It was the payoff from a year of maintaining financial flexibility to make such a swift pivot, and included acquiring a bevy of expiring contracts and using a salary-cap quirk to their advantage.
+And it had players watching in awe as Morey, a dedicated chess player, executed move after move.
+He landed starting-caliber center Andre Drummond, high-energy forward Caleb Martin, outside shooters Eric Gordon and Jared McCain, brought back Kelly Oubre Jr., Kyle Lowry, and KJ Martin, and signed Reggie Jackson and Guerschon Yabusele late in the offseason.

-That all makes the Sixers a legitimate on-paper contender aiming to finally clear the second-round playoff hurdle and dethrone the defending-champion Boston Celtics.
-Those inside the organization are already a tad cautious to look back at the dynamite summer, emphasizing that it means nothing if they do not merge those talents and skill sets to deliver on-court success.
+That makes the Sixers a legitimate on-paper contender as they aim to finally clear the second-round playoff hurdle and dethrone the defending champion Boston Celtics.
+Those inside the organization already are a tad cautious to reflect on the dynamite summer, and emphasize that it means nothing if they do not merge those skill sets to deliver on-court success.

-Yet those massive expectations for the 2024-25 season, which tips off Oct.
-23 against the Milwaukee Bucks, exist because of the way the Sixers’ front office pulled off their excellent roster revamp.
+Yet those massive expectations for the 2024-25 season, which tips off Wednesday against the Milwaukee Bucks, exist because of the way the Sixers’ front office pulled off its roster revamp.

 “I mean, we’re talking about Daryl Morey here,” said Drummond, the first of those free agents to choose Philly.
 “He’s very good at what he does.
 So when I talked to him, he said, ‘We’re going to have a special team this year.’
 I trusted what he said.